Empowering Women and Youth in ESA Grain Trade Launch

 • Presenting Key Findings and Recommendations: Insights from the institutional capacity assessment of CBTAs were shared, setting the stage for actionable strategies.

-• Officially Launching the Project: The formal project launch was marked by an inspiring address from the guest of honor, signaling the commencement of a transformative journey.
+• Officially Launching the Project: The formal project launch was marked by an address from the guest of honor that set the tone for the work ahead.

 Workshop Outcomes